dannutiee/d3-charts/README.md

 # My D3.js Experiments

-This project was created as a product of my d3.js library learning.
+This project was created as a product of my d3.js library studying.
 I wanted to learn something more about creating charts and presenting data.
 I have created three kinds of charts.
  - bar chart which shows which user used which letter and how often
 - pie chart which shows the summary of all letters for both users
 - bubble chart that shows which letter was used the most ( counts are the summary of both users )